 Real-Life Scenario: Commissioning a Refuge Station in India

 One of the most beneficial aspects of MineARC being on-site is improving staff knowledge and understanding of refuge chambers.
-The valuable face-to-face interaction opens the ability to go through any enquiries, unfamiliar elements and points of contention.
+In addition, the valuable face-to-face interaction opens the ability to go through any enquiries, unfamiliar elements and points of contention.

-Nic states “As a trainer, I see firsthand the impact training has on employees, they feel more at ease with the technology and equipment, and the open communication builds their understanding.
-Operational training is very valuable.”
+Nic states, “As a trainer, I see firsthand the impact training has on employees, they feel more at ease with the technology and equipment, and the open communication builds their understanding.
+In addition, operational training is very valuable.”

 A fully commissioned refuge chamber and trained staff are the best assets to any organisation during an emergency.